NicolaLampis/read-district/README.md

 # Read District

 This website provide book reviews and recommendation.
-You can write your personal review.
+You can write your personal review and read review of other users.
 Here you can find a selection of great book you'll love.

 ## UX